 Blood glucose level readings can be done at home with a blood glucose meter.
-(Watch: How to measure blood glucose).
 However, due to individual differences, do check your target blood glucose level with your doctor before you start.

 Smoking can contribute to insulin resistance and causes diseases of the heart and circulation, greatly increases the risk of a heart attack, stroke and foot gangrene.

-It is important to limit the amount of calories intake each day so that it can help you to maintain your blood sugar, blood pressure and cholesterol levels.
+It is important to have a balanced diet to keep your blood sugar, blood pressure and cholesterol levels optimal.

 You are encouraged to develop a food plan.
-Talk to a dietician or dotor.
+Talk to a dietician or doctor.